 Establishing healthy eating habits in children will help protect them from serious illness as adults.

-Did you know that a fibre-rich diet including 2 serves of fruit and 5 serves of vegetables a day can help prevent 1 in 6 bowel cancer cases?
+Did you know that a fibre-rich diet including 2 serves of fruit, 5 serves of vegetables and lots of wholegrains each day can help prevent 1 in 6 bowel cancer cases?
 Or that eating the recommended servings of fruit and vegetables helps reduce your risk of oesophageal, lung and some mouth and throat cancers?
 You hold the cards to reducing your cancer risk.

 Evidence now shows that many adult cancer cases are caused by a combination of the following lifestyle choices: